CPAN-Security/security.metacpan.org/docs/glossary.md

 >     * The SLSA-2023 definition below is preferred, though it doesn't sufficiently distinguish between stated, included and assumed dependencies.
 >     * Please consider using the CPANSec-2024 definition

-> 1. (CPANSec-2024) A dependency is a _resolved_ Requirement.
+> 1. (CPANSec-2024) A dependency is a software component that is required for another software to work as expected.
->     * This means the component that is depended upon (required) has been made available for use by the depending software so it may function as expected.
+>     * This means the component which is depended upon (required) has been made available for use by the depending software so it may function as expected, without modification.
 >     * Dependencies exist _after_ they have been made available to the depending software.
->     * If a dependency is unmet (not made available, deployed, installed), then it is called a _Requirement_.
+>     * If a dependency is unmet (meaning – not made available, deployed, or installed), then it is called a _Requirement_.
 >     * A dependency can come in many forms,
+>         * Static, Dynamic
->         * Static, Dynamic, Resource or Service
+>         * Component, Resource or Service
+>         * Vendored-in (Bundled, Embedded, Included)
->         * Included (Embedded, Bundled), Direct or Transitive
+>         * Direct or Transitive
->         * Assumed (Phantom) or Unused (Zombie)
+>         * Optional, Virtual, Assumed (Phantom) or Unused (Zombie)
->         * In-ecosystem or Out-of-ecosystem
+>         * In-ecosystem (Native) or Out-of-ecosystem (Non-native)
->         * Optional, Virtual or Resolved
 >         * Unresolved, or Resolved during Development, Configuration, Build, Test, Deploy or at Runtime
 > 1. (SLSA-2023) An [Artifact](#artifact) that is an input to a build process but that is not a source.
 >     * In the SLSA model, it is always a package.